mamadfrhi/MacImager/README.md

 **Discussion** and **pull requests** are welcomed 💖.
 Just clone the whole of the project.

-The, you can easily work on the script and test it in Xcode.
+Then, you can easily work on the script and test it in Xcode.
 The project is [here](https://github.com/mamadfrhi/MacImager/tree/main/MacImagerProject).